Home > Blogs > The Best Diet For Your Speed Recovery After Heart Bypass Surgery

 Replace sugar-filled drinks with homemade fresh fruit juices, or simply drink a lot of normal water.

-Foods to Avoid after Coronary Heart Bypass Surgery
+Foods to Avoid After Heart Bypass Surgery

 After Heart Bypass Surgery avoids saturated fat and cholesterol.
 Avoid unhealthy foods to recover the body tissues.